letsencrypt/boulder/README.md

 TODO
 ----

-* Switch to go-jose for JOSE processing
-* Use CFSSL for the CA

 * Ensure that distributed mode works with multiple processes
 * Add message signing and verification to the AMQP message layer
 * Add monitoring / syslog